-If you are a man who doesn’t want children, how do you take control of birth control?
-With a vasectomy.
-Where do you learn about vasectomies?
-Right here, on the single person’s guide to a remarkable life.
-In this episode, my co-host and I speak to a urologist, Dr. Steven Seigel, about the best form of male birth control.
-We learn why a urologist isn’t just for men.
-We discuss the non-linear effects of testosterone, why you shouldn’t get a vasectomy if you are considering freezing your sperm, and what to do if you or a partner has a crooked penis.
-In the bonus material, I tell a story about my casting call for a Cialis commercial.
+In this episode of Solo, Peter McGraw and his co-host speak to a urologist.
+They learn why a urologist isn’t just for men.
+They discuss the non-linear effects of testosterone, why you shouldn’t get a vasectomy if you are considering freezing your sperm, and what to do if you or a partner has a crooked penis.
+In the bonus episode, Peter tells a story about his casting call for a Cialis commercial.

 Vasectomies, Prostates, And Crooked Penises